Skip to main content

 Mutual recognition of driving disqualifications

-There is mutual recognition of driving disqualifications between Northern Ireland, Great Britain and Isle of Man.
+There is mutual recognition of driving disqualifications between Northern Ireland, Great Britain and Isle of Man, and between the United Kingdom and Ireland.

 More useful links